ANRGUSC/Broadcast_Bully/README.md

 ## How to Run on CORE

 This program will only work and make sense if run on the [CORE network emulator](https://coreemu.github.io/core/).
-If you run it on your own computer, you will see the same IP address which is the host IP address.
+If you run it on your own computer, you could only run it on one node as it will have only one IP address.

 ## Installation
 If you don't have CORE installed, please follow the installation steps: